vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Creating a simulation

 {{< alert warning >}}
-Gatling Enterprise has a hard run duration limit of 7 days and will stop any test running for longer than that.
+Gatling Enterprise has a hard limit for run durations of 7 days and will stop any test running for longer than that.
-This limit exists for both performance (data who grow too humongous to be presented in the dashboard) and security (forgotten test running forever) reasons.
+This limit exists for both performance reasons (to avoid data growing too large to be presented in the dashboard) and security reasons (to avoid a forgotten test running forever).
 {{< /alert >}}

 In order to create a simulation click on the "Create" button in the simulations table.
 There are 6 steps to create a simulation, 3 of which are optional.